 What About Hospitals with “University” in the Name?

 Some hospitals are affiliated with universities or their medical schools, and these partnerships exist in the private and public sector.
 In Los Angeles County, Harbor-UCLA Medical Center is a public teaching hospital affiliated with a public university.
 In New York City, Bellevue Hospital Center, a public city hospital, is affiliated with New York University, a private university.
 Finally, there are private hospitals affiliated with private universities.
-The bottom line: affiliation with an academic institution doesn’t determine whether a hospital is publicly or privately funded, and sometimes it can be a mix.
+Affiliation with an academic institution doesn’t determine whether a hospital is publicly or privately funded, and sometimes it can be a mix.
 These hospitals may also be more involved in ongoing research through the university arm.

 How are Patients Admitted?